Canadian 10 dollar polymer

 - Issue date: November 2013

 - Theme: The Canadian train

 The new polymer Canadian 10 dollar note is a banknote of the Canadian dollar.
 The note is predominantly purple coloured and is printed on polymer.
 The new 10 canadian dollar is more secure than the cotton paper based money they replaced.
 It will be introduced into circulation in November, 2013.

-The train featured on the 10 Canadian dollar note symbolizes the engineering feat of linking Canada by rail.
+The train featured on the reverse of the Ten Canadian dollar note symbolizes the engineering feat of linking Canada by rail.
 In 1871, British Columbia agreed to join Confederation on the condition that the federal government build a railway to link the new province with the East (Manitoba was the province’s closest neighbour).
 Canada’s first Prime Minister, Sir John A. Macdonald, who is also featured on this note, kept that promise.
 The resulting rail expansion is one of his great legacies.

 The mountains featured on the $10 note shows the greatness of the Canadian Rockies in Jasper National Park.
 On the left are Mount Edith Cavell and Marmot Mountain; in the centre is Esplanade Mountain; and on the right are Palisade and Pyramid mountains, part of the Victoria Cross Range.
 Rather than feature only one mountain range, these various peaks were selected to highlight the diverse and majestic nature of the Rockies.